 Where class-a motorhomes really shine is in the quality of both the interior and exterior.
 But it is important to pay close attention to the quality compared to other models and manufacturers.
 The basic interior features you should expect are a kitchenette, toilet and bath, living area, and spaces to sleep.

 This research includes finding out which materials were used to build the structure of the home.
-For example, is the coatings prone to rust and can it withstand severe weather.
+For example, finding out whether the coatings are prone to rust or can they withstand extreme heat or cold.
 You should also check out the current condition of the windows, especially if you are purchasing a second-hand class-a motorhome.

 All good homes must have a good source of light.
 So if you want a motorhome that has good lighting, ensure there are large windows that can be revealed when needed.
 On a similar note, are the curtains effective enough at preventing light when you would prefer darkness?